SebastienGarciaAissa/CAtImaPy/docs/installation.rst

 * Imaging__thresholdAbsImg (:py:class:`int`): The minimum measured intensity (in electrons per pixel) on reference frame (without atoms) in absorption imaging to calculate the atomic density.
 Below the threshold, the atomic density is set to zero.
-  Used at each camera connection for initial configuration of this imaging parameter.
+  Used at each camera connection for initial configuration of this imaging parameter, if "Load camera default from config" is checked.

 * Imaging__includeSaturationEffects (:py:class:`bool`): Decide to include saturation of atomic response to calculate atomic density.
   If :py:const:`False`, this is equivalent of setting saturation intensity to infinity.
-  Used at each camera connection for initial configuration of this imaging parameter.
+  Used at each camera connection for initial configuration of this imaging parameter, if "Load camera default from config" is checked.

 * Imaging__laserPulseDurationus (:py:class:`float`):  The duration of laser pulse used for imaging in µs.
 Used to calculate atomic density.
-  Used at each camera connection for initial configuration of this imaging parameter.
+  Used at each camera connection for initial configuration of this imaging parameter, if "Load camera default from config" is checked.

 * Imaging__laserIntensity (:py:class:`float`): The intensity of the laser used for fluorescence imaging in W/m² (or µW/mm²).
-  Used at each camera connection for initial configuration of this imaging parameter.
+  Used at each camera connection for initial configuration of this imaging parameter, if "Load camera default from config" is checked.

 * Imaging__laserDetuningMHz (:py:class:`float`): The detuning in MHz from resonance of the laser used for for fluorescence imaging.
-  Used at each camera connection for initial configuration of this imaging parameter.
+  Used at each camera connection for initial configuration of this imaging parameter, if "Load camera default from config" is checked.

 If you have more than one camera, define new dictionaries as index 2,... of ``camerasConfigs``.